TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 specified pipeline should describe the data at the beginning of the pipeline, not the end of the specified portion.

-Examples of "relaxations" of the common requirements are included.
-We expect that some TA2 systems will be able to work with those relaxed requirements, and TA3s can use those if available, but it is not expected that every TA2 will.
-TA3s should be able to function within the restrictions as stated below.

 ### Pipeline templates

 Pipeline templates are based on pipeline description with few differences: